World Kindness Day

 WWU Kindness Booth in Red Square (under the Miller Hall overhang)

-• Grab a free cup of hot cocoa/coffee/cider
+• Grab a free cup of hot cocoa or coffee

 • Pick up a Be Kind button

-• Write your favorite kindness quote, advice, or a kindness shout-out to a friend or colleague on a colorful sticky note to be added to the Kindness Rainbow mural in the Miller Hall Collaborative Space.
+• Write your favorite kindness quote, advice, or a kindness shout-out to a friend or colleague on a sticky note to be added to the mural in the Miller Hall Collaborative Space.

 Miller Hall Collaborative Space